Reed-CompBio/spras/docs/tutorial/beginner.rst

 Download it here: :download:`Beginner Config File <../_static/config/beginner.yaml>`

 Save the file into the config/ folder of your SPRAS installation.
-After adding this file, SPRAS will use the configuration to set up and reference your directory structure, which should now look like this:
+After adding this file, SPRAS will use the configuration to set up and reference your directory structure, which will look like this:

 .. code-block:: text